csun-comp587-s20/assign1/README.md

 git checkout -b updated
 ```

 This creates a new branch named `updated`, which splits off from the `master` branch.
+If you want to switch to another already created branch you can omit the -b.
 If you run `git branch` again, you should see the following:

 ```